grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_SQL_INTEGRATION.md

 ## Overview

 This document outlines the design for adding SQL syntax to Grapa's language, making SQL a first-class part of the Grapa grammar.
-This will enable powerful database querying capabilities that integrate seamlessly with GrapaDB2 and the unified path system.
+This will enable powerful database querying capabilities that integrate seamlessly with GrapaDBX and the unified path system.

 ## Vision

-**Goal**: Make SQL a native part of Grapa's language, allowing developers to write SQL queries directly in Grapa scripts that seamlessly integrate with GrapaDB2 databases through the unified path system.
+**Goal**: Make SQL a native part of Grapa's language, allowing developers to write SQL queries directly in Grapa scripts that seamlessly integrate with GrapaDBX databases through the unified path system.

 **Example Usage**:
 ```grapa